puutaro/CommandClick/README.md

 #### Add

 This feature display when toolbar right setting button long pressed.
-Then, click `add`, so new shellscript adding.
+Then, click `add`, so new script adding.
 At the same time, if you installed code editor, edit new file.

- -  various settingVriables feature in `CommandClick`'s shellscript
+ -  various settingVriables feature in `CommandClick`'s script

     | settingVariable| set value | description  |
     | --------- | --------- | ------------ |